YunoHost/trotinette/README.md

     - Undo the dirty hack (except to have ipv6 in real life)
     - Undo the tweak of ld.so.preload and /etc/fstab
     - Clear logs and ssh keys
+    - rpi-update might not be needed after all (it's only for bleeding-edge firmware, apt-get upgrade also upgrades it though less recent).
+That would simplify the procedure to have one reboot less.